rorodata/firefly/docs/index.rst

 firefly
 =======

 firefly is a function as a service framework which can be used to deploy functions as a web service.
-In turn, the functions can be accessed over a REST based API or RPC like client.
-In short, ``firefly`` puts your **functions on steroids**.
+In turn, the functions can be accessed over a REST based API.
+It works like RPC, but it also provides a way to customize the URLs to allow great RESTful API as well.

-Machine Learning models can even be deployed over ``firefly``.
+Firefly was initially started to make deploying machine learning models easier, but it can used for other use cases equally well.

 Installation
 ------------